 Submission Guidelines and Award Details

 Single student project teams will be given preference, but teams with up to three students are allowed.
-For teams with multiple students, only one student needs to fill the application form; the names of the other team members should be listed at the end of the abstract.
+For teams with multiple students, only one student needs to fill the application form.
 Topics of interest include all emerging areas of power electronics and related technologies.
 A non-exhaustive list of topic areas of interest is given below.
 Project teams selected for participation will be notified by August 1, 2021.
 All members of the selected project teams must register for ECCE in order to participate in the demonstration event.

 Travel grants of $400 will be allocated for each participating project team (this amount may vary depending on the number of teams participating, as the total travel budget is $6,000).
 Team members must submit travel related receipts and the travel grant will be disbursed against actual expenses up to the team’s allocated amount.
 Team members and project advisors will be invited to a sponsored dinner during ECCE.